Mirror Symmetry for Stable Quotients Invariants: Moduli spaces of stable quotients

 \section{Moduli spaces of stable quotients}

-We begin this section by extending the notion of stable quotients introduced in \cite{MOP09} to stable tuples of quotients.
-The key results of~\cite{MOP09} readily generalize to moduli spaces of these objects.
+We begin this section by reviewing the notion of stable quotients for products of projective spaces.
+Propositions~\ref{prodmod_prp} and~\ref{prodsmooth_prp} describing moduli spaces of such objects are a special case of \cite[Theorems 3.2.1,~4.0.1]{CK} and precisely the statement of \cite[Example 7.2.6]{CK}, respectively.
+We include proofs of these statements, extending~\cite{MOP09} from the case of projective spaces, for the sake of completeness, since \cite{CK} treats the general toric case and is thus more involved.
 We then introduce related moduli spaces of weighted curves.
 We conclude this section with a closed formula for twisted Hurwitz numbers arising from integrals over these moduli spaces of curves; see Theorem~\ref{main0_thm}.\\